 One of China’s most influential economists

-Mansfield Freeman Chair Professor of Economics and the Director of the Tsinghua University Center for China in the World Economy
+Mansfield Freeman Professor of Economics of Tsinghua University

 Former Member of the Monetary Policy Committee of the People’s Bank of China